-IGU executed a new, natural gas supply contract with Hilcorp Alaska, LLC (Hilcorp), to provide the current liquefaction facility with natural gas with an effective date of January 1, 2021.
+IGU executed a natural gas supply contract with Hilcorp Alaska, LLC (Hilcorp), to provide the current liquefaction facility with natural gas with an effective date of January 1, 2021.
 This Agreement provides IGU with enough capacity (5 million cubic feet/day) for its existing customers, and allows for the expansion of up to 15 million cubic feet/day upon 18 months' advance notice to Hilcorp.
 The contract has an initial term of five years and may be extended for up to two additional three-year terms.

 The IGU Board in January of 2021 passed Resolution 2021-1 authorizing the General Manager to enter into an LNG supply contract as a back-up source of gas with Cryopeak LNG Solutions, Corporation (Cryopeak).
 The agreement with Cryopeak specifies the purchase from a new LNG plant located in Fort Nelson, BC, Canada.
-The Fort Nelson LNG facility became operational on June 8, 2021, so that this source of LNG as needed is available.
+The Fort Nelson LNG facility became operational on June 8, 2021.
+IGU has not made any purchases under this contract as of the date of this report.